BurucaJamuel-FS/GameOff_2022_Buruca/README.md

 # GameOff_2022_Buruca
-this will be a repository for the game jam
+this will be a repository for the Game Off in November